The Franchise Law Review: Poland

 According to the experts, the Polish franchise and distribution network market will continue to grow in the coming years.
 In mid-2019, Forbes listed Poland among the 10 most attractive countries for franchising in 2019.2 As early as the beginning of 2020, the number of different franchise models in Poland exceeded 1,310, with approximately 83,500 franchise outlets.
 The most popular franchise trends and sectors in Poland are still food and grocery chain stores, although there have been changes, mainly due to the legal restrictions on commercial sales on Sundays (which from the start of 2020 have been even more restrictive and currently cover almost every Sunday in the year).
 There is a growing trend for shops to become convenience stores and new technology trends are visible (Carrefour with Express and BIO stores, Chata Polska and Żabka, Eurocash with ABC, 1 Minute, Delikatesy Centrum, Groszek, Lewiatan, Gama and Mila brands, GK Specjał with Nasz Sklep and Rabat Detal shops, Odido and Chorten with Fresh Market are still strong).
 Although Tesco continued its process of withdrawing from Poland in 2020, 301 of its shops will become outlets for Sailing Group's Netto, which now has 386 shops in Poland.
 Dino is still growing and Biedronka is introducing technology-driven changes.
 Restaurant chains (including McDonald's, KFC, Da Grasso, Cukiernia Sowa and the Swedish brand Max Burgers, which now has only 10 restaurants in Poland but plans to open 190 more in the near future), clothing retailers (including Vistula and Wólczanka, KappAhl, Solar, Tatuum, Zara and H&M, although New Look has withdrawn from Poland), hotels (including Best Western and Accor/Orbis) and cosmetics retailers (Inglot, Yves Rocher, Ziaja, Rossmann, Sephora, Drogerie Polskie and Jasmin) are all worthy of mention.
 A franchise remains one of the main ways small entrepreneurs can develop, and franchising provides jobs for about half a million people in Poland.

 The franchise market, which is in no way resistant to the impact of the covid-19 pandemic, is continuing to see a move from classic shops to the online provision of goods and services, where the franchisors create online central sales platforms for clients and then orders are delivered by local franchisees.
 This new solution has already been successfully adopted by Telepizza and McDonald's, with online orders delivered by local restaurants; and by Intermarché, with online orders picked up by clients at selected local-store pickup points.
 Notably, technological changes are also being introduced for franchisees.
-For example, Żabka has created an app with which franchisees can remotely manage stores and both Żabka and Eurocash Group have launched statistical apps so that their franchisees can monitor their local markets (with data including the average age of local residents, profitability of selling specific products, etc.).
+For example, Żabka has created an app with which franchisees can remotely manage stores, and both Żabka and Eurocash Group have launched statistical apps so that their franchisees can monitor their local markets (with data including the average age of local residents, profitability of selling specific products, etc.).

 We can observe both an increasing presence of international franchises in Poland, and the success of Polish export brands abroad.
-The biggest Polish participants in the international franchise market are companies such as Inglot (whose stores can be found on every continents, in 74 countries, including Dubai, Ivory Coast, Kazakhstan, the Philippines, Peru, Nepal and the United States), Gino Rossi, 4F, LPP (Reserved, House, Cropp, Mohito and Sinsay), CCC, Organique and Orlen gas stations.
+The biggest Polish participants in the international franchise market are companies such as Inglot (whose stores can be found on every continent, in 74 countries, including Dubai, Ivory Coast, Kazakhstan, the Philippines, Peru, Nepal and the United States), Gino Rossi, 4F, LPP (Reserved, House, Cropp, Mohito and Sinsay), CCC, Organique and Orlen gas stations.
 Polish producers have also started expanding into different sectors, gaining recognition in, for example, business-to-business markets.

 Because of the growing numbers of franchise models and outlets and the popularity of franchising in Poland, the Polish government has started a discussion about regulating this market.
 A legislative proposal has been submitted to the Polish parliament, which aims to strengthen the position of franchisees in relation to franchisors by adding new provisions to the Polish Civil Code.
 Currently, it is only at the draft stage; it remains to be seen what the final form of the changes will be and whether they will come into force at all.